 Acquiring and Managing Information on Chemical Substances Contained in Products

-Countries around the world are establishing legal regulations governing chemical substances contained in products, including the RoHS directive*1 and the REACH regulation. *2 The scope of the regulations continues to expand, as well, adding more and more substances, products, and applications on a nearly daily basis.
+Countries around the world are establishing legal regulations as to the chemical substances contained in products, for instance the RoHS directive*3 and the REACH regulation*4.
+The scope of such regulations is expanding on an almost day-to-day basis, covering more and more substances, products, and applications.

-The Fujitsu Group is investigating and acquiring information on chemical substances contained in products by using chemSHERPA *3 as the standard format.
-We share our findings with other Group companies via our internal system and allow relevant parties to access the information whenever necessary.
-We have established a system for fast response to revisions of laws/regulations and enactment of new legal systems.
+The Fujitsu Group, using chemSHERPA*5 as its standard format, investigates and acquires information on the chemical substances contained in our products.
+We share our findings with Group companies via our internal system, and allow relevant parties to access the information whenever necessary.
+We have established a system that allows for quick adaptation to revisions of laws/regulations and the enactment of new legal systems.

-Establishment of a Chemical Substance Management System (CMS) for Product Substances
+Establishing a Chemical substance Management System (CMS) for Product Substances

-In addition to acquiring information on chemical substances contained in products from business partners, the Fujitsu Group also asks its business partners to establish a Chemical substances Management System (CMS) based on the industry-standard JAMP*4 guidelines on the management of chemical substances contained in products.
-Doing so enables the Group to comply even more thoroughly with laws and regulations related to chemical substances contained in products.
+The Fujitsu Group not only asks business partners for information on chemical substances contained in their products; we also ask them to establish a Chemical substances Management System (CMS), based on the industry-standard JAMP*6 guidelines on the management of chemical substances contained in products.
+Doing so enables the Group to comply even more thoroughly with laws and regulations related to the chemical substances contained in our products.

-The Group also carries out CMS audits in order to confirm appropriate establishment and operation of CMS.
-Specifically, Fujitsu's auditors implement on-site confirmation of the management status of chemical substances contained in products.
-If there are any inadequacies, auditors make requests for corrections and provide support for establishment.
-Moreover, even after the establishment of CMS, we continually confirm the operation status through periodic audits.
+The Group also carries out CMS audits in order to confirm appropriate establishment and operation of such CMS.
+More specifically, Fujitsu's auditors implement on-site evaluation of the management status of the chemical substances contained in our business partners’ products.
+If there are any inadequacies, auditors make requests for corrections and provide support for their enactment.
+Even after the establishment of CMS, we maintain awareness of its operation status through periodic audits.